NetherGamesMC/support/docs/cosmetic-crate-keys.md

 Shopkeepers are different in the way that they are not obtainable through crate keys.

 ## Flags
-Conquest flags are the flags that you can see and capture when playing Conquest.
-The following Flags are available:
+Conquest flags are different in the way that they are not obtainable through crate keys
-- Halloween